ibm-cloud-docs/virtual-servers/image-templates-faqs.md

 {: #what-is-a-standard-image-template-}
 {: faq}

 A standard image template is the {{site.data.keyword.virtualmachineslong}} imaging option for {{site.data.keyword.BluSoftlayer_notm}}.
-Standard image templates allow you to capture an image of an existing virtual server instance regardless of its operating system and create a new virtual server based on the image.
+You use standard image templates to capture an image of an existing virtual server instance regardless of its operating system and create a new virtual server that is based on the image.

 ## What is an ISO template?
 {: #what-is-an-iso-template-}
 {: faq}

-The ISO template is a type of template that is specifically reserved for ISOs that can be used to boot a virtual server instance.
+The ISO template is a type of template that is reserved for ISOs that can be used to start a virtual server instance.
 ISO templates are available in two versions: public and private.
 Public ISO templates are preconfigured templates that are provided by {{site.data.keyword.BluSoftlayer_notm}} and can be used by any customer.
 Private ISO templates are created by importing an image of an ISO stored on an {{site.data.keyword.objectstorageshort}} account.
 In order for an ISO to be imported to the Image Templates screen, the ISO must be bootable.

-Only {{site.data.keyword.BluSoftlayer_notm}} supported operating systems can be used to load an ISO template onto an instance.
+{{site.data.keyword.BluSoftlayer_notm}} supported operating systems can be used only to load an ISO template onto an instance.
 For more information, see [Supported Operating Systems](/docs/bare-metal?topic=bare-metal-about-software&locale=en#supported-operating-systems-for-ibm-cloud-virtual-servers){: external}.
 {:tip}

 ## What is the difference between a public image and a private image?